Congregation of Jesus Charitable Trust

 (e) Right to Access Or Amend Your Personal Data.
 You have the right, on written request (and without charge), to receive an electronic copy of the information that the Trust holds about you.
 You also have the right to demand that any inaccurate data be corrected and to apply any processing restrictions to it.
-Any of these rights can be exercised by contacting the Trust’s Data Protection Officer.
+Any of these rights can be exercised by the Trust’s Data Protection contacts.

 (f) The Right to Be Forgotten.
 A data subject has the right ‘to be forgotten’ at any time.
 This means that you have the right to have your information securely destroyed at any time unless another superior legal or contractual obligation takes precedence.
 We have set standard retention periods for different kinds of personal data (see our Data Retention Policy) and if you do not make a ‘request to be forgotten’ when the relevant retention period is reached your information will be routinely deleted.
-Printed copies of any information will be confidentially shredded or if in a larger volume, it will be sent away for confidential disposal (using a commercial secure disposal service) and a certificate of destruction will be retained by the Data Protection Officer.
+Printed copies of any information will be confidentially shredded or if in a larger volume, it will be sent away for confidential disposal (using a commercial secure disposal service) and a certificate of destruction will be retained by the Data Protection contacts.

 Our Legal Bases for Collecting and Processing Personal Data

 - The type and amount of information we collect depends on why you are providing it.
-The Trust complies with the legal bases set out in the GDPR as relevant and as legally obligated which set out a number of different reasons for an organisation to legitimately collect and process data.
+The Trust complies with the legal bases set out in the Data Protection Policy as relevant and as legally obligated which set out a number of different reasons for an organisation to legitimately collect and process data.
 You will always be made aware of these reasons when we collect and process your data.